Toolenaar/blu-bot-example-usage/README.md

         });
 ```

-4: Listen to messages
+## 5: Listen to messages:
-Each message that is send by the bot to the user can be monitored using:
+Each message that is send by the bot to the user can be monitored.
 ```javascript
 chatWidget.onMessageReceived((activity) => {
            console.log(activity);
         });
 ```

-# Styles